eosnas/Tundra-Swan-State-Space-Model/README.md

 # Tundra-Swan-State-Space-Model
 This repository contains the R/knitr/JAGS code that generates the a PDF describing a Bayesian State Space model for swans.
 The PDF is the output from the knitr code.
 The markdown file (SwanStateSpaceModel.Rmd) contains the text and knitr chunks of R and JAGS code that produces the PDF file.
 See yihui.name/knitr/ for detail of knitr files.
 All code for figure genetation and analysisis in the markdown file.
-The CSV file contains the data used in the analysis.
+The CSV file (Western... .csv) contains the data used in the analysis.

 To read the report, simply download or "click" on the PDF file.